gargvaibhav64/EPolls/README.md

           ▪ Overseas on election day: The voter needs to provide a scanned copy of visa/passport to prove that they will be o overseas on the election day.
           ▪ Other: If any other reason, then also the voter has to give proper proofs as to why he/she won’t be able to vote at the booth.
     • The EC will verify the reason with proofs and display the status of the application (Accepted/Rejected) with reason.
-    • If the EC accepts the application, then on polling day, an email will be sent on registered ID which contains a unique ‘Unique Vote Key’ and the 'Time Slot', which will enable the voter to vote online.
+    • If the EC accepts the application, the voter will be notified of the time slot he/she has to vote in.
+Also, on polling day, an email will be sent on registered ID which contains a ‘Unique Vote Key’ which will enable the voter to vote online.
 The Unique Vote Key will not be active outside the time slot.
     • The voter must log in to the portal and then use the Vote Key to cast their vote, which will count in their constituency of residence.

 TYPE 2: Vote From Booth

     • Similar to the current system, but the portal will be used on polling booths instead of EVMs.
     • The EC officials will provide the 'Unique Vote Key' on the spot to the user after verifying his/her Elector's Photo ldentity Card (EPIC).
     • The vote key, in this case, ensures that no one is able to vote from home as type-2.